Don't Generate, Discriminate: A Proposal for Grounding Language Models to Real-World Environments: Results

 \begin{remark}[In-context learning results.]
 For the first time, we show the feasibility of effective few-shot KBQA with LLMs.
-On \GrailQ, \OurMethod with Codex achieves an overall F1 of 53.3\%.
-Though there is still a gap to the fine-tuning results, it is still impressive given that only 10 in-context examples and 100 training examples in total are used, especially considering the massive meaning space of the KB.
-On \GraphQ, \OurMethod with Codex even outperforms ArcaneQA.
-This finding is consistent with our fine-tuning experiments, \ie, \OurMethod is particularly strong in generalizing to new environments with limited training data.
-On \WebQSP, \OurMethod trails behind fine-tuning methods, which is expected given \WebQSP's \iid\ nature.
-Fine-tuning methods can better memorize the patterns in the training data. \end{remark}
+On \GrailQ, \OurMethod with Codex achieves an overall F1 of 56.3\% only with 10 training examples.
+Though there is still a gap to the fine-tuning results, it is still impressive, especially considering the massive meaning space of the KB.
+On \GraphQ, \OurMethod with Codex even outperforms ArcaneQA with 10 training examples.
+This further confirms that \OurMethod is particularly strong in generalizing to new environments with limited training data.
+On \WebQSP, \OurMethod trails behind fine-tuning methods when only using 10 training examples, however, increasing the size of the pool for retrieval can significantly boost the performance, which is expected given \WebQSP's \iid\ nature.
+While for non-\iid datasets like \GrailQ and \GraphQ, the gain from more training examples is marginal. \end{remark}